mischnic/python-ci/README.md

 A lightweight CI-server written in python, originally developed for a Raspberry Pi because other existing solutions were to resource-intensive (Jenkins) or cumbersome to use.

 - Has a *React*-ive web interface
+	+ Count letters and words in LaTeX documents
+	+ Show statistics about your build
+- GitHub integration
-- Can be set up as a GitHub webhook
+	+ GitHub webhook
-- Can display the build status next to the commit on GitHub
+	+ Display the build status next to the commit on GitHub

 Drawbacks:

-- Builds aren't fully isolated, the same cloned repo is `reset` to the corresponding commit and then used for building.
+- Builds aren't fully isolated, the same cloned repository is `git reset --hard` to the corresponding commit and then used for building.
+	+ LaTeX: the git repo should remain untouched, as `latexmk` save the build files elsewhere
-- For an `npm` build, `npm build` is run and then the specified build folder is `zip`ped up.
+	+ npm: `npm build` is run and then the specified build folder is `zip`ped up.

 ![List view](docs/example_web1.png)